 Our solicitors and American attorneys have extensive experience doing corporate deals, many of them involving US-UK transactions where we operate regularly.
 We have helped start-ups, small companies and large firms with mergers, acquisitions, licensing, joint venture and partnership agreements covering a broad swath of industries.
 Having built our own business, we understand what it’s like, and are excited to help other firms meet their challenges and thrive.

-Our team is highly skilled in resolving civil and commercial disputes through negotiation, mediation, arbitration, and litigation.
-We provide an efficient, cost-effective approach to all disputes.
+Our team is highly skilled in both fighting and resolving civil and commercial disputes, using negotiation, mediation, arbitration, and litigation.
+We are resolute, efficient and determined.

 Types of work